Blackburn Riots: History

 Thornton and Rutha Blackburn lived as slaves in Louisville, Kentucky during the early 1800s.
 The early 1800s was a volatile time for slavery in the United States.
 Practices and attitudes about slavery were changing and highly controversial between the northern and southern states.
 During the 1700s, slave owners of the South claimed that slavery was a positive thing, and claimed to care for their slaves as they tried not to separate them from their families when selling them.
 However, the invention of the cotton gin in 1793 caused the slave industry to skyrocket, and border states like Kentucky and Maryland could make a lot of money by shipping surplus slaves down South where slavery was growing.
 This promoted the practice of selling slaves, and slave owners no longer avoided separating slaves from their loved ones.
 Due to the increased risk of being separated from their families, slave flight to the North became popular during this time.

 Among those threatened by separation were Thornton and Rutha Blackburn.
 The couple, though slaves owned by different people, were married in Louisville in 1831.
 A few months after their marriage, Rutha was sold to another slave owner.
 Before she could be shipped off, however, Rutha fled Kentucky with her husband on July 3, 1831.
 The two settled down in the free, northern city of Detroit, Michigan.

 That fall, a white man from Louisville named Thomas J. Rogers visited Detroit.
-He ran into Thornton Blackburn and recognized him as a slave who had fled his town a few months prior.
+He ran into Thornton Blackburn who recognized him a slave who had fled his town a few months prior.
 Thornton, on the other hand, did not recognize him, and the two struck up a conversation, in which Rogers found out that another escaped slave, Rutha Blackburn, was living with him.
 For unknown reasons, Rogers waited two years, until the summer of 1833, to report the slaves’ whereabouts to the Kentucky authorities.
 When the Blackburns' owners were notified, they hired slavecatchers to capture them.
 The couple was arrested and put in the Detroit jail.
 A hearing was held on June 15, in which they were found guilty under the Fugitive Slave Act of 1793 and sentenced to be shipped back to their owners in Kentucky on June 17.